go-gitea/gitea/docs/content/usage/blocking-users.en-us.md

 Gitea supports blocking of users to restrict how they can interact with you and your content.

 You can block a user in your account settings, from the user's profile or from comments created by the user.
-The user is not directly notified about the block.
+The user is not directly notified about the block, but they can notice they are blocked when they attempt to interact with you.
 Organization owners can block anyone who is not a member of the organization too.
+If a blocked user has admin permissions, they can still perform all actions even if blocked.

 ### When you block a user